 You may not pass any user-identifiable data (including names, addresses, or user IDs) in targeting.
-Mask this information using the encoding method of your choice, and ensure your ad trafficker knows how to decode the values when setting up a line item.
+Mask this information using the encoding method of your choice, and ensure traffickers know how to decode values when setting up a line item.

 Google Ad Manager doesn't share information with other publishers, so there is no built-in pool of demographic data to target.

-Some key concepts you might want to familiar yourself with:
+Some key concepts you might want to familiarize yourself with:

 Inventory defines the structure of your inventory, app, or other digital property.
 You target specific inventory (ad units and placements) to direct ads to serve to that inventory.

 A "run-of-network" means all inventory in your network is targeted.
 Ads in a run-of-network campaign can potentially serve anywhere on your website or app.
 By default, line items (and other items that can target values) are run-of-network.
 Run-of-network targeting is useful for serving house ads and dynamic allocation line items.

 Target more precisely by including and excluding specific inventory.